Using “microinteractions” for longitudinal measurement of behavior

 Ecological momentary assessment (EMA) is an in-situ data collection methodology (for digital phenotyping), where the user’s smartphone beeps/prompts several times a day (often 6 – 10 times) with a set of multiple-choice questions related to the research construct of interest.
 EMA is used by researchers to measure behaviors such as mood, eating habits, and current physical activity to name a few.
 However, EMA often induces high study burden on the participants resulting in lower compliance/response rates.
 Low response rates affect the measurement of behavior, thereby affecting the quality of behavioral data.

-We implemented μEMA (micro-EMA), or microinteractions-based ecological momentary assessment.
-In μEMA, all the EMA beeps/prompts are reduced to single questions with Yes/No kind of answers – responding to each of these questions is a single-tap quick glanceable “microinteraction” (like checking the time on a wristwatch), taking hardly ~ 2s. μEMA leverages the quick access time and reliable tactile vibrations on the smartwatches to deliver short self-report surveys at a high temporal density (like a sensor).
+We implemented μEMA (micro-EMA), or microinteractions-based ecological momentary assessment as an alternative approach to EMA.
+In μEMA, all the prompts are single questions with Yes/No kind of answers – responding to each of these questions is a single-tap quick glanceable “microinteraction” (like checking the time on a wristwatch), taking hardly ~ 2s. μEMA leverages the quick access time and reliable tactile vibrations on the smartwatches to deliver short self-report surveys at a high temporal density (like a sensor).

 μEMA was evaluated in two pilot studies.
 First, we compared μEMA with traditional mobile-based EMA in a multiweek between-subjects study.
 Second, we compared μEMA with watch-EMA, which is mobile-based EMA directly translated on to a smartwatch.
 Our pilot studies show that μEMA offers: